Control over Skies: Survivability, Coverage, and Mobility Laws for Hierarchical Aerial Base Stations: Survivability, Coverage, and Mobility Laws

 \subsection{Mobility Laws}

-The mobility laws are operated over control laws by taking into account the survivability of multiple drones as well as their operational hierarchy.
-As performed earlier, the mobility laws are also defined for a single Tier-1 ABS and then extended to its corresponding ABS in the same tier.
+The mobility laws are operated over control laws by considering the survivability of multiple drones as well as their operational hierarchy.
 For mobility laws, the movement of drones is managed through optimal placement based on Voronoi constellations.
 The mobility laws remain similar in all the tiers of drones irrespective of their functionality.
-However, the primary aim of connectivity is maintained throughout the movement.
-This helps to avoid issues related to network partitioning as well as isolations.

-At first, the UAVs are entitled to move according to their survivability factors and the request from the area, which is marked by demand zones of Voronoi.
-The demand zones of Voronoi provide a non-overlapping placement of UAVs along with the generation of estimated waypoints to control their movement.

-The calculation of area covered by each of the deployed UAV allows removal of possible overlaps with an aim of maximum coverage with the minimum number of UAVs.
-The Tier-1 ABS is coordinated by its serving TCN-MBS, whereas the next tier UAVs are coordinated by their previous tier ABSs, and in the case of NLoS or absence of coordinating node, the available ground infrastructure supports the coordination.
+At first, the ABS are entitled to move according to their survivability factors and the request from the area, which is marked by the demand zones of Voronoi.
+The demand zones of Voronoi provide a non-overlapping placement of ABS along with the generation of estimated waypoints to control their movement.
+The calculation of area covered by each of the deployed UAV allows the removal of possible overlaps with an aim of maximum coverage with the minimum number of ABS.
+The Tier-1 ABS is coordinated by its serving TCN-MBS, whereas the next tier ABSs are coordinated by their previous tier ABSs, and in the case of NLoS or absence of coordinating node, the available ground infrastructure supports the coordination.